-After installing IntelliMix Room on all devices, use Shure Designer software to activate your licenses.
-Designer is usually installed on a separate computer since it manages all installations of IntelliMix Room.
+After installing IntelliMix Room on all devices, use Designer or the room setup feature to activate your licenses.
+Designer runs on a separate computer since it manages all installations of IntelliMix Room.

 To renew your IntelliMix Room licenses, contact your Shure sales representative.

 When you renew, your license ID stays the same.
-You won't need to make any changes to any existing room setups.
-All installations will continue running normally.
+You won't need to make any changes and all installations continue running normally.